Home Destinations The Ghost Towns of Barbazzano and Portesone (La Spezia)

 The first mention of Barbazzano in historical documents dates back to 1189 and was a simple geographical indication.
 The actual “castrum” appeared in written sources, starting in 1274.
 However, it is possible to hypothesize the presence of a castle already at the beginning of the 13th century.
 In fact, some clues suggest the existence of a lordly domain and the presence of castles as centers of power.

 The maximum period of development for Barbazzano dates back to the 13th century.
 The episcopal officials of the diocese of Luni administered the town at that time.
 The town was part of the defensive system of the eastern side of the Gulf of Poets.
-Due to its feudal obligations, Barbazzano was under the town of Ameglia.
+Due to its feudal obligations, Barbazzano fell under the jurisdiction of the town of Ameglia.
 Even its small church of San Giorgio (which appears in historical sources from 1280) was part of Ameglia.

 The strategic importance of Barbazzano